Havens Dumb is out now.

-The CD comes with a Limited Edition, numbered, signed print of a song lyric handwritten by Glenn.
+The CD comes with a Limited Edition print of a song lyric handwritten by Glenn.

 The vinyl is 2 x LP gatefold sleeve and includes a digital download of the album.